mittelmark/tclmain/README.md

 ```

-Here an other example create a file `Tk_demo.tcl` with the following content:.
+Here an other example to run the Tk demo.
+Create a file `Tk_demo.tcl` with the
+following content:.

 ```
 #!/usr/bin/env tclsh